Annual Presidential Trade Policy Agenda: Trade Policy for the Next Great American Century

 Document Introduction

-The core objective of the trade policy agenda launched by the Trump administration in 2025 is to reverse this trend and establish a development path oriented toward a "Producer Economy."
+The core objective of the trade policy agenda introduced by the Trump administration in 2025 is to reverse this trend and establish a development path oriented toward a producer economy.
 This agenda emphasizes that a producer economy is a high-wage economy, a full-employment economy, an innovation-driven economy, and a crucial pillar of national security.
 Through trade policy, increasing manufacturing's share of GDP, raising real median household income, and reducing the goods trade deficit have become the three core tasks.

-This policy agenda builds upon the trade achievements of Trump's first term, including the successful renegotiation of the North American Free Trade Agreement (NAFTA) into the United States-Mexico-Canada Agreement (USMCA), reaching a bilateral trade agreement with Japan, defending U.S. interests within the WTO framework, and imposing tariffs in response to China's unfair trade practices, among others.
-Data shows that during the first term, U.S. real median household income saw significant growth, national security strength was enhanced, and these trade outcomes gained bipartisan recognition and were continued by subsequent administrations.
+This policy agenda builds upon the trade achievements of President Trump's first term.
+These achievements include successfully renegotiating the North American Free Trade Agreement (NAFTA) into the United States-Mexico-Canada Agreement (USMCA), reaching a bilateral trade agreement with Japan, defending U.S. interests within the World Trade Organization (WTO) framework, and imposing tariffs in response to China's unfair trade practices.
+Data shows that during the first term, the United States saw significant growth in real median household income, strengthened national security capabilities, and these trade outcomes received bipartisan recognition and were continued by subsequent administrations.

-Through strategic and robust adjustments to trade policy, this agenda aims to reshape America's global trade position, promote the reshoring of industries and the revival of manufacturing, strengthen the foundation of the middle class, enhance national competitiveness and defense security, thereby laying the economic and security foundation for America's next great century.
+Through strategic and robust adjustments to trade policy, this agenda aims to reshape America's global trade position, promote the reshoring of industries and the revival of manufacturing, strengthen the foundation of the middle class, enhance national competitiveness and defense security, and lay the economic and security groundwork for America's next great century.